8 Energizing Hiking Snack Ideas

 One of my favorite hiking snacks (preferably in cold weather) is yogurt-covered pretzels.
 They're the perfect combination of sweet and salty!
 Don't try these on a hot summer day when they'll melt in the bag.

-Next, try Honey Stringer Organic Honey Waffles.
+Next, try Honey Stinger Organic Honey Waffles.
 These stroopwafels are a favorite among long distance runners and cyclists.
 Hiking is hard work too!
 Get a quick energy boost with the natural honey in this snack.

 Similar to trail mix, granola bars get a bad rap for being high in calories and sugar.
 Instead of the usual Clif Bar, try these Thunderbird Hiking Food Bars that are Gluten-Free, non-GMO, and have no added sugars!

 If you're like me and love long hikes during cold weather, bringing a backpacking stove to make coffee, hot chocolate, and soup makes hiking so much more fun!
 I love bringing ramen cups to make in the middle of long hikes for lunch.
+Try bringing these high-protein pancake cups to make with a camping stove:

 On your next hike, bring a camping stove and some hot chocolate for the kids.
 They'll make amazing core memories on their first hikes.